CppMicroServices/rfcs/text/0015-Dynamic-Targeting.md

 Prior to creation of a factory instance when the required config is injected, Declarative Services parses the configuration properties and the targets.

-If <refname>.target is a property in the config, that reference's target property is replaced with the value from the config.
+If refName.target is a property in the config, that reference's target property is replaced with the value from the config.

 If the reference target (from the manifest) uses the "{{keyValue}}" syntax, the value in the injected config at that key replaces the {{keyValue}} within that reference's target.

-If both methods are provided by the reference (ie the original target from the manifest uses {{keyValue}} syntax AND <refname>.target is in the config) then the <refname>.target from the config is used.
-This behavior prioritizes the OSGI spec, which documents the <refname>.target mechanism.
+If both methods are provided by the reference (ie the original target from the manifest uses {{keyValue}} syntax AND refName.target is in the config) then the refName.target from the config is used.
+This behavior prioritizes the OSGI spec, which documents the refName.target mechanism.

 If any of the following conditions are met, the creation of the factory instance will throw:
  - the resulting LDAP filter from either Method 1 or 2 is an invalid filter
  - the key specified in Method 2 does not exist in the injected config

 ### Architecturally Significant Design Case
-#### Method 1: direct injection of <refname>.target into Configuration
+#### Method 1: direct injection of refName.target into Configuration

 ##### Manifest.json
 ```